anahitxachatryan/ComparativeAnalysisOnGANs-Thesis/README.md

 The results are in **result** folders where you can also find all the saved models.

 ## Paper
-In the paper you can find detailed explanaition of each Generative Adversaarial Network model, their comparative analysis and the obtained results and conclusions.
+In the paper you can find detailed explanaition of each Generative Adversaarial Network model, their **fair** comparative parametric analysis and the obtained results and conclusions.